xlladdins/xll/docs/Excel4MacrosA-D.md

 **ALIGNMENT**?(horiz\_align, wrap, vert\_align, orientation,
 add\_indent, shrink\_to\_fit, merge\_cells)

-Horiz\_align    is a number from 1 to 7 specifying the type of horizontal alignment, as shown in the following table.
+Horiz\_align&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 7 specifying
+the type of horizontal alignment, as shown in the following table.
 If horiz\_align is omitted, horizontal alignment does not change.

 |                  |                          |
 | ---------------- | ------------------------ |